16 Days of Activism Toolkit

 Systems and structures that oppress women based on their gender and other intersecting and marginalized identities can dramatically heighten vulnerability to GBV, the presiding bishop noted.

 In response, the toolkit includes facts about violence experienced by some of the most vulnerable women globally.
-It provides sobering facts about GBV to raise awareness of the extent to which it occurs globally.
+It provides sobering facts about GBV to raise awareness of the extent to which it occurs.
 It also highlights responses and preventative measures led primarily by faith communities.
 The toolkit contains resources for faith-based action that are supported by evidence of impact and/or are recognized as best practice.

 Episcopal Relief & Development has divided the toolkit into 16 Actions, parallel to the 16 Days of Activism against Gender-Based Violence, but encourages users to regard the toolkit as a living document that can be referred to and utilized for all 365 days of the year.